 Hosted by BC Schizophrenia Society, this virtual event aimed to unravel the stigma around schizophrenia, and bring forward the many untold stories from people impacted by this mental illness.

-The event will feature intimate conversations that reveal the storyies of a 26-year old man living with schizophrenia and a mother who is supporting her son who lives with schizoaffective disorder.
+The event will feature intimate conversations that reveal the stories of a 26-year-old man living with schizophrenia and a mother who is supporting her son who lives with schizoaffective disorder.
 We’ll learn about their journey with schizophrenia – from symptoms, to diagnosis, to where they are today.
 We’ll talk about the stigma surrounding this disease, the pros and cons of using the word schizophrenia, key parts of their journey, and what they want others to know.

 Together we can build a better understanding of how schizophrenia impacts us all.